 Credit scores are one of the factors lenders will consider when looking at your financial situation.
-That could affect your ability to buy or lease a car, qualify for a mortgage, or get more advantageous loans.
+That could affect your ability to buy or lease a car, qualify for a mortgage, or get more favourable loans.
 The better your credit score, the more financial flexibility you have.

 What are credit scores and who creates them in Canada?